5 Ways to Apply to College

 - 2.

-Prioritize These Applications: If your top school opens early, complete that application FIRST before working on Common App or Coalition App schools.
+Prioritize These Applications: If your top school has an early portal, complete that application FIRST before working on Common App or Coalition App schools.
 This maximizes scholarship and housing priority.

 - 3.